 High blood pressure is a global epidemic.
 High blood pressure contributes to heart disease, heart failure, kidney failure, and disability.
-High blood pressure mainly affects populations of low and middle-income areas.
 This is a complete manual to high blood pressure and the remedies.

-High pressure is considered the silent killer because in the beginning stages, it goes unnoticed because there are no symptoms.
+High pressure is considered the silent killer because, in the beginning, stages, it goes unnoticed because there are no symptoms.
 However, the damage is slowly being done to the internal organs.
-Treating high blood pressure in the early stages have many beneficial benefits such as prevention of stroke, congestive heart failure, kidney disease, and diabetes.
+Treating high blood pressure in the early stages has many beneficial benefits such as prevention of stroke, congestive heart failure, kidney disease, and diabetes.

 High blood pressure is a common disease in which blood flows through blood vessels, or arteries, at higher than normal pressures.
 Blood pressure is the force of blood pushing against the walls of your arteries as the heart pumps blood.

 High blood pressure, sometimes called high blood or “pressure problems” is when the force against the artery walls is too high.
 Your doctor may diagnose you with high blood pressure if you have consistently high blood pressure readings.

 Blood pressure is measured in millimeters of mercury- mm Hg.
 Blood pressure is documented as two numbers: systolic and diastolic.
 The upper number is systolic and the lower number is diastolic.
 The systolic number is when the heartbeats.
 The diastolic number is the pressure in the vessels between the heartbeats.